AlexanderC/nestjs-mtenant/README.md

   // Will enforce using it for subsequent model operations within the scope
   // e.g. (await BooksService.useCustomTenant('custom-one')).create(...)
+  // This might be set in controllers as well, when taking from a DTO when
+  // there's no option to use a header.
-  async useCustomTenant(tenant: string) {
+  // Optionally you might set MT_QUERY_PARAMETER_NAME query paremeter to achieve the same... async useCustomTenant(tenant: string) {
     await this.tenancyService.setTenant(tenant);
     return this;